npm/npmo-docs/cli/configuration.md

 The `npm login` command will prompt you for your credentials.
 The credentials you use should match the authentication strategy configured in the Settings of your instance's admin console (`https://myreg.mycompany.com:8800/settings`).

-**By default, these will be your GitHub or GitHub Enterprise credentials.**
+_Note: by default `Open` authentication is enabled, this will allow you to test your npm Enterprise instance using any combination of `username` and `password`._

 For details on GitHub Enterprise integration, please see [this page](/up-and-running/auth/github.md).